 Crime analysis has been a growing field since the 1970s due in part to the advent of community-oriented policing.
 Once limited to only federal or very large metropolitan departments, nearly every police agency in the U.S. now employs someone in an analyst capacity.

-The job of a crime analyst often includes gathering and analyzing crime statistics and producing reports.
-It can require developing intelligence, advising police commanders, and identifying criminal trends, including emerging problems.
-The crime analyst researches long-term problems and presents response strategies.
+- Developing intelligence, advising police commanders, and identifying criminal trends, including emerging problems.
+Researches long-term problems and presents response strategies.